silviaegt/iLCM_notes/README.md

 First go to "Task Scheduler"; select your collection and the analysis you want to run

-(didnt' understand what "Download Collection as CSV does)
+(didnt' understand what
++ "Download Collection as CSV" does
++ Nor "Save Collection as token object"
++ Nor "Save Collection as meta object")

 ### Topic Models